jekyllgrim/ZScript_Basics/HUD_and_statusbar.md

 #### HUD aspect ratio

-As you probably know, [all of Doom graphics is vertically stretched by the factor of 1.2](https://doomwiki.org/wiki/Aspect_ratio).
+As you probably know, [all of Doom graphics is vertically stretched by the factor of 1.2](https://zdoom.org/wiki/Aspect_ratio_correction).
 HUDs are not an exception: HUD graphics are also vertically stretched by default.
-At the moment of writing this, the only way to disable that is to set the `forceScaled` argument of the `BeginHUD()` and/or `BeginStatusBar()` to `true`, however that also disables the ability for the user to change the size of the HUD, which is usually undesirable.
+At the moment of writing this, the only way to disable that behavior for HUDs is to set the `forceScaled` argument of the `BeginHUD()` and/or `BeginStatusBar()` to `true`, however that also disables the ability for the user to change the size of the HUD, which is usually undesirable.

 HUD aspect ratio is controlled by the `hud_aspectscale` console command: when set to true (default), the HUD graphics will be stretched.